-Nonetheless, the creation or upgrade of a limited number of thoughtfully considered, well designed and appropriately constructed tracks to popular cliff-sites would deliver a number of desired outcomes:
+Nonetheless, the creation or upgrade of a limited number of thoughtfully considered, well designed and appropriately constructed tracks to popular cliff-sites, and staging areas at cliff bases, would deliver a number of desired outcomes:

 - The pre-empting/avoiding of possible future damage (broken branches, rock cairns or tape markers, erosion issues) that can occur on informal trails to cliffs.
-Such formally constructed tracks would, of course, be designed to avoid sensitive areas, pre-empt/avoid track proliferation problems and result in a win-win for land managers and recreational users of the Park. - Assuming concerns about impacts on environmental or cultural values can be adequately ameliorated by upgrading informal trails or replacing them with well-constructed (and perhaps re-aligned) tracks, and this enables climber access to a number of popular cliffs to be allowed, this would no doubt attract a significantly large number of climbing tourists back to the region from Victoria, Australia and around the world.
+Such formally constructed tracks would, of course, be designed to avoid sensitive areas (environmental or cultural values), pre-empt/avoid track proliferation problems and result in a win-win for land managers and recreational users of the Park. - Assuming concerns about impacts on environmental or cultural values can be adequately ameliorated by upgrading informal trails or replacing them with well-constructed (and perhaps realigned) tracks, and this enables climber access to a number of popular cliffs to be allowed, this would no doubt attract a significantly large number of climbing tourists back to the region from Victoria, Australia and around the world.

-VCC recommends that Parks Victoria adopt this approach of constructing a limited number of cliff access tracks as soon as possible.
+VCC recommends that Parks Victoria adopt this approach of constructing a limited number of cliff access tracks and cliff base staging areas as soon as possible.